-Stock futures trade mixed following 3-day tech slide
+Stock futures halt slide with tech bounce

 The sharp sell-off that began last Thursday has wiped out nearly 7.1% from the S&P 500 as of Tuesday

-U.S. equity futures are mostly lower heading into the Wednesday trading session.
+U.S. equity futures are higher ahead of the Wednesday trading session, after a 3-day fall in tech stocks.

 Continue Reading Below